mhoffman/kmos/doc/source/troubleshooting/index.rst

   Please drop me a line if you find any information inaccurate.

+What does kmos stand for anyways?
+  Good question, initially kmos was supposed to stand for `kinetic modeling on steroids`, but that confused people too much since we are not modelling steroids but surfaces.
+  Some popular variants are

+    - kMC modeling of surfaces
+    - kmos modeling offering source

+  I am open for other suggestions.

 When I run kmos the GUI way and close it, it seems to hang and I need to use the window manager to kill it.
   This is a bug waiting to be fixed.
 To avoid it close